spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 Thread by hanging wall
 Am I anything at all?

-Laid all across the floor
+Laid all out on the floor
 Like a hand against the wind
-Traveling blackened time
+Traveling black in time
-Hunkered to no end
+Hunger to no end

 <div style="height: 1rem;"></div>

 It's hard to not have this dance
 While our love is in the air
 Filling the great expanse
 Brimming every moment spare